 Humanities 220 - Modern European Humanities

 Full course for one year.
-An interdisciplinary study of the development of modern European society and culture, from the Enlightenment to roughly the mid-twentieth century.
-Primary attention is given to the transformations of ideas, political institutions, social structures, and forms of artistic and literary expression that characterize the modern world.
-The course emphasizes such crucial areas as the Enlightenment, the French Revolution, Romanticism, the Industrial Revolution, liberalism and socialism, imperialism, modernism and twentieth-century war, revolution, totalitarianism, and genocide.
+An interdisciplinary study of the development of modern European humanities, from the Enlightenment to roughly the mid-twentieth century.
+Primary attention is given to the transformations of ideas, political institutions, social structures, and forms of artistic, literary, and philosophical expression that characterize the modern world.
+The course addresses such crucial topics as the Enlightenment, the French Revolution, Romanticism, the Industrial Revolution, liberalism and socialism, the modern city, imperialism, Darwinism, psychoanalysis, modernist art and literature, the Bolshevik Revolution, and twentieth-century war, totalitarianism, and genocide.
 The course includes lectures, discussions, and papers on topics of individual interest that are developed in each conference.
 Prerequisite: Humanities 110 or equivalent.
 Students may not register for the course if they have a conflict with the lecture hour.
 Lecture-conference.

-Prior iterations of the course can be viewed at: http://academic.reed.edu/humanities/hum220/
+Prior iterations of the course can be viewed at reed.edu/humanities/hum220/.

 Humanities 411 - Senior Symposium